 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of an individual having a better FICO score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone with a superior credit score.

-Getting your credit in order is the first step in buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at (704) 896-2000 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
+You want a higher score, but how do you get there?
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+It can be hard to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some ways you can improve your credit score:

-- Chain store cards and gas cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
-You must always beware of charging a large balance for more than a couple of billing cycles because these types of cards more than likely have a steeper interest rate.
+- Apply for gas station cards or store credit.
+For those who have no credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always avoid keeping a large balance for more than a couple of months because these types of cards normally have a higher interest rate.

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Pay on time.
-Payment history is a huge factor in your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.
+- Keep up with payments.
+Your FICO score plummets with each account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.

-- Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
 With the help of Southern Homes of the Carolinas, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.